larscom/ngrx-store-storagesync/README.md

       // will ignore all keys with success / loading inside the 'app' feature state { stateKey: 'app', ignoreKeys: ['success', 'loading'] },

-      // will ignore object 'auth' with key 'success' inside the 'feature1' state
-      // ignoring keys with 'object.key' can only be used in pairs (so, object.key.object doesn't work) { stateKey: 'feature1', ignoreKeys: ['auth.success', 'loading'] }
+      // will ignore key 'success' on object 'auth' inside the 'feature1' state { stateKey: 'feature1', ignoreKeys: ['auth.success', 'loading'] }
     ],
     // defaults to localStorage